-- Thoroughly clean the exterior of the transmission housing before servicing.
-Remove expansion tank cap to allow venting.
-Using a 1/4 in. hex wrench, remove the plug on the lower inside of each transaxle allowing the oil to drain. - 2.
-Remove the oil filter guard, remove and replace the oil filter using an oil filter wrench.
+- Thoroughly clean the exterior of the transaxle housing before servicing.
+Remove expansion reservoir cap to allow venting.
+Using a 1/4 in. hex wrench, remove the plug on the lower inside of each transaxle allowing the oil to drain. - Remove the oil filter guard, remove and replace the oil filter using an oil filter wrench.
 Tighten filter by turning filter 3/4 to 1 turn after gasket contacts the filter base surface.
 Reinstall the oil filter guard.
 (Refer to Transaxle Oil Drain Plug, Filter, and Guard Location illustration.)

-Transaxle Oil Drain Plug, Filter, and Guard Location (Shown with Deck Support Arms Removed for Clarity)
+Transaxle Oil Drain Plug, Filter, and Guard Location

-- 3. Reinstall drain plugs. - Remove the oil reservoir hose attached to the elbow on top of the transaxles and remove the elbows to access the oil fill openings. - 5.
-Fill the transaxles with 20W-50 (API Service Class SL or higher) oil through the opening where the elbows were.
-Fill up to the opening. - Before reinstalling the elbows, screw the locking nut on the elbows down until they are snug (the o-ring on the elbow will be to the bottom of the o-ring groove).
+- 3. Reinstall drain plugs. - 4.
+Remove the oil reservoir hose attached to the elbow on top of the transaxles and remove the elbows to access the oil fill openings. - Fill the transaxles with 20W-50 (API Service Class SL or higher) oil through the opening where the elbows were.
+Fill up to the opening. - 6.
+Before reinstalling the elbows, screw the locking nut on the elbows down until they are snug (the o-ring on the elbow will be to the bottom of the o-ring groove).